 Animal Farm is an easily accessible book for almost anyone and for that reason, most people will enjoy it.

-If you want an overview into how Soviet Russia worked, then it’s a good book to read, as it’s essentially a metaphor for what happened following the revolution.
+If you want an overview of how Soviet Russia worked, then it’s a good book to read, as it’s essentially a metaphor for what happened following the revolution.